What are flexible dentures and how do they work?

 • Foods with small seeds that can get trapped beneath the denture

-Our Tweed Heads flexible partial dentures using Vertex ThermoSens technology offer better chewing efficiency than many other flexible options, with their precise fit and stability allowing for more natural eating function.
+Our flexible partial dentures using Vertex ThermoSens technology offer better chewing efficiency than many other flexible options, with their precise fit and stability allowing for more natural eating function.
 Most patients report that after a few weeks, they can enjoy nearly all their favorite foods with confidence and comfort.

 If you experience any persistent discomfort while eating, contact our clinic for an adjustment appointment.
 Small refinements can often make a significant difference in your eating experience.